zhouzhongyuan/blog/contents/articles/react-internals-part-one-basic-rendering/index.md

 }
 ```

 By giving users the ability to define their own components, Feact can now create dynamic DOM nodes that can change depending on the value of the props.
 There's a lot going on in this upgrade to Feact, but if you trace through it, it's not too bad.
-You can see where we call `render()`, to get our hands on an element that we can then pass into FeactDOMComponent.
+You can see where we call `componentInstance.render()`, to get our hands on an element that we can then pass into FeactDOMComponent.

 ### An improvement for composite components
 Currently our composite components must return elements that represent primitive DOM nodes, we can't return other composite component elements.
 Let's fix that.
 We want to be able to do this: